 Make Europe yours.

-Starts in one of the 28 EU Member States.
+- ○ You must start your journey in one of the 28 EU member states.

 Motivation to visit at least one European Cultural Heritage site.

 Applicants need to respond to a quiz on EU cultural heritage, European Parliament elections and youth.

 Reporting on their travel experiences on social media and making their pictures available for the DiscoverEU anniversary photo exhibition at the European Parliament.